 - If you are REALLY inspired, post a short video clip of you twirling or dancing in the skirt so "Just Bad Enough," my art project band with Sandra, can include it in a "music video" GC.

-- Announce who the next skirt-holder will be on your blog.
+Announce who the next skirt-holder will be on your blog.
 If you do not receive any requests, it will be time for the skirt to fly home to me.
 Ed.
 Note: Shelley will let you know who to send the skirt to next.

 You can put the logo below (or in my sidebar) in your blog if you'd like.